 Africa is known for various cultures across the globe.
-Beauty of African culture is part of what distinguishes Africa in the world at large.
+The beauty of African culture is part of what distinguishes Africa in the world at large.
 We have listed 6 weird African cultures you should know.
 These cultures were picked across cultures in Africa.

 Spitting is a huge sign of respect and blessing for the Maasai tribe.
 The Maasai tribe are in Kenya and Tanzania.
 Babies are spitted on as a way of welcoming them into the world.
 In addition, they spit on their palms before greeting each other.

-A minority group in Uganda, the Banyankole tribe, is known for a unique marriage tradition among other African countries.
+A minority group in Uganda, the Banyankole tribe, is known for its unique marriage tradition among other African countries.
 Marriage preparation for a bride starts at the age of 8 years.
-Her aunt is expected to train her on how to make a good wife and equally see her through her stages in life till martial level.
+Her aunt is expected to train her on how to make a good wife and equally see her through her stages in life to a marriage level.

 Read Also: Yoruba Traditional Wedding

-The wife stealing culture of Wodaabe tribe of Niger.
+- The wife steals the culture of the Wodaabe tribe of Niger.

-Wodaabe tribe of Niger is in the Western part of Africa, occupied by the Fulanis who are extended to the Northern part of Nigeria.
-The famous annual festival is called the Gerewol festival.
+The Wodaabe tribe of Niger is in the Western part of Africa, occupied by the Fulanis who are extended to the Northern part of Nigeria.
+The famous annual festival is called the Gerewol Festival.

-First marriage, in Wodaabe tribe, is arranged by their parents in infancy.
+The first marriage, in the Wodaabe tribe, is arranged by their parents in infancy.
 Wives already given to a man from infancy can be stolen during the festival if not caught.
-Men dress to impress ladies in the festival.
+Men dress to impress ladies at the festival.
 They dance and use makeup at its highest level to make them attractive enough.
 Their faces are painted with red clay, use eyeliners to make their eyes appear whiter, and wear a shade of lipstick that will make their teeth appear whiter.
 In addition, they wear white ostrich feathers in their hair making them appear taller.

 Similarly, their men also stretch their ears.
-As for the Surma tribe, scars are considered as a way of being attractive to men in the society.
+As for the Surma tribe, scars are considered a way of being attractive to men in society.

 The beating for wife tradition is found in the Fulani tribes, this practice is called ‘Sharo’.
-The Shoro festival is a one week long festival, which features young men who are not married yet.
+The Shoro festival is a one-week-long festival, which features young men who are not married yet.
 The young men are beaten by the older members of the community so as to earn a wife and respect.
-If the man is not strong enough to bear the pain, such young man is not considered ready for a wife.
+If the man is not strong enough to bear the pain, a such young man is not considered ready for a wife.

 Other than flogging, the bride’s family can pick ‘Koowgal’, which is a dowry payment option or the ‘Kabbal’, an Islamic ceremony similar to marriage but in the absence of the bride and groom.